 For electoral purposes the Borough of Brentwood is divided into 15 wards, which are further sub-divided into 41 polling districts.

 The Council regularly reviews the polling districts and polling places within the Borough and you can find details on the Polling Stations page.

 Electors who are eligible to vote at a particular election or referendum will receive a polling card shortly before polling day, telling them where to vote.
 There are special arrangements for people who cannot get to a polling station to apply for a proxy or postal vote.
 Further details can be found in the section on Postal and Proxy Voting.

 Electors may also live in an area that has a Parish Council for which elections take place every four years.
 Find out more on the parish elections page.

 If you enjoy being part of a community and would like to make a difference and do more to help then how about becoming a councillor?
 You must be British, Irish, a member of the Commonwealth or other European Union country, and over 18 to stand for election.
 You can either be nominated through a political party or nominate yourself as an independent (with ten registered electors in support).
-For more details please contact Electoral Services on 01277 312709 or visit the Electoral Commission's web pages for candidate guidance.
+For more details please contact Electoral Services on 01277 312752 or visit the Electoral Commission's web pages for candidate guidance.

-The Boundary Commission for England has recently undertaken a consultation on its proposals for changes to the constituency boundaries:
+The Boundary Commission for England has undertaken a consultation on its proposals for changes to the constituency boundaries.
+You can find out more on its website.

-Essex is part of the Eastern Electoral Region of the UK within the European Parliament.
+The UK left the EU on 31st January 2020.
+Prior to this, Essex was part of the Eastern Electoral Region of the UK within the European Parliament.
 In that region there were seven MEPs, who were elected under a system of proportional representation.
 The European Parliamentary election was held on Thursday 23rd May 2019.

 Police & Crime Commissioner elections